raspberrypilearning/memory/en/step_6.md

 ## Multiple levels

 So far, the player only has to remember a sequence of five colours.
-Let's improve the game so that as the player's score increases, the length of the sequence they have to remember increases.
+Let's improve the game by adding a score, and adding code so that as the player's score increases, the length of the sequence they have to remember becomes longer.

 + Create a new variable called `score`{:class="blockdata"}.

 [[[generic-scratch-add-variable]]]

 The `score`{:class="blockdata"} will be used to decide on the length of the sequence the player has to memorise.
-Let's start with a score (and a sequence length) of 3.
+Let's start with a score (and a sequence length) of `3`.

-+ Add a block at the start of your character's `when flag clicked`{:class="blockevents"} code to set the `score`{:class="blockdata"} to 3.
++ Add a block at the start of your character's `when flag clicked`{:class="blockevents"} code to set the `score`{:class="blockdata"} to `3`.

-Instead of always creating a sequence of 5 colours, you now want the `score`{:class="blockdata"} to determine the sequence length.
+Instead of always creating a sequence of five colours, you now want the `score`{:class="blockdata"} to determine the sequence length.

 + Change the character's `repeat`{:class="blockcontrol"} loop (for creating the sequence) to repeat `score`{:class="blockdata"} times: